Power law violation of the area law in quantum spin chains: Abstract

 \section{Abstract}

-\begin{singlespace} The sub-volume scaling of the entanglement entropy with the system's size, $n$, has been a subject of vigorous study in the last decade \cite{Eisert2010}.
-The area law provably holds for gapped one dimensional systems \cite{Matth_areal} and it was believed to be violated by at most a factor of $\log\left(n\right)$ in physically reasonable models such as critical systems.

-In this paper, we generalize the spin$-1$ model of Bravyi et al \cite{Movassagh2012_brackets} to all integer spin-$s$ chains, whereby we introduce a class of exactly solvable models that are physical and exhibit signatures of criticality, yet violate the area law by a power law.
+{The sub-volume scaling of the entanglement entropy with the system's size, $n$, has been a subject of vigorous study in the last decade.
+The area law provably holds for gapped one dimensional systems and it was believed to be violated by at most a factor of $\log\left(n\right)$ in physically reasonable models such as critical systems.
+In this paper, we generalize the spin$-1$ model of Bravyi et al (PRL 2012) to all integer spin-$s$ chains, whereby we introduce a class of exactly solvable models that are physical, yet violate the area law by a power law.
 The proposed Hamiltonian is local and translationally invariant in the bulk.
 We prove that it is frustration free and has a unique ground state.
 Moreover, we prove that the energy gap scales as $n^{-c}$, where using the theory of Brownian excursions, we prove $c\ge2$.
-This rules out the possibility of these models being described by a conformal field theory.
-We analytically show that the Schmidt rank grows exponentially with $n$ and that the half-chain entanglement entropy to the leading order scales as $\sqrt{n}$ (Eq. \ref{eq:H_final}).
+This rules out the possibility of these models being described by a relativistic conformal field theory.
+We analytically show that the Schmidt rank grows exponentially with $n$ and that the half-chain entanglement entropy to the leading order scales as $\sqrt{n}$ (Eq.
+1).
 Geometrically, the ground state is seen as a uniform superposition of all $s-$colored Motzkin walks.
 Lastly, we introduce an external field which allows us to remove the boundary terms yet retain the desired properties of the model.
-Our techniques for obtaining the asymptotic form of the entanglement entropy, the gap upper bound and the self-contained expositions of the combinatorial techniques, more akin to lattice paths, may be of independent interest. \end{singlespace}
+Our techniques for obtaining the asymptotic form of the entanglement entropy, the gap upper bound and the self-contained expositions of the combinatorial techniques, more akin to lattice paths, may be of independent interest.}